macthecadillac/rosters/README.md

 # This file is written in the TOML format.
 Lines prefixed with the "#" sign
 # are comments and will be ignored.

+# This is the hard upper limit of the number of groups in a section
+number-of-groups = 6

 ##### Uncomment the following block to enable per-TA PDF generation

 # [ta-assignment]